yorktips/flexSdk/gendoc/source/example.rst

 FlexSwitch has a Python SDK for utiliztion of programtically adjusting a device via a python script/application.
 This SDK has full parody with FlexSwitch's RESTful API.

-Below is an example to set the Arp Timeout to 1000 seconds via the Python SDK:
+Below is an example to set the ARP Timeout to 1000 seconds via the Python SDK:

 ::